 Additionally, there are many resources available to help you if you need to isolate or quarantine, including help with food, lodging, and personal financial help.

-CDPHE and local public health agencies will distribute a survey using a text message with a link to a secure form to support contact tracing.
+CDPHE and local public health agencies may contact you to fill out a survey using a text message with a link to a secure form.
 The survey will never ask recipients to provide their social security number or any information related to their banking or finances.
-It will come from the number 31096.

 At this time, the only legitimate survey for contact tracing would come from 31096.
 Check back to this page to see if local agencies add new numbers.